 Start by installing Django and Django REST Framework using pip.
 Open your terminal and run:

-Open myproject/settings.py
+myproject/settings.py

 In myapp/serializers.py